ABOUT

 -Natacha Sochat

 I may explore ideas that may be contradictory or complicated and have no easy answer.
-My work is personal and relevant to contemporary society.
-On the simplest level, my work is created with the aim of positive public health.
+My work is personal and yet relevant to contemporary society.
+On the simplest level, my work is created with the aim of a creating a positive public health experience.
 On a conceptual basis I view that we live in a NeuroMorphic Universe and that ‘the Actual Experience’ as the work of art.

 I use various mediums in execution of my work: painting, sculpture, crocheting, ceramics, printmaking, photography, performance art, and video.
 Each of these processes have different sensibilities and may reference specific metaphors.
 For example: the use of crochet as a reference to the hand, to the value of labor, to female handcrafts, to our connections, to our networks, to spiders/nature, to imprisonment, etc. etc. (and this is just the metaphor that crochet brings to the table).
 References to being female, human, sister, wife, mother, healer, scientist, and multicultural, all influence the work.
 My bias is that found objects that I use were really part of my personal life and not just bought at a store to make work with and outside of my actual daily experience.

-Important words in my work through the years are:
+Important ideas in my work through the years are:

 Chaos, Complexity, Emergence, Intuitive, DNA of Memory, The Actual Experience, Saxa Loquuntur, Construction-Deconstruction-Reconstruction, UpRooted, Making Roots, DNA of Memory, I am Witness, Americana Hispana, Patterns, Germs, Words are Seeds, the Hand is the Mind, in My Garden, Networking, Grid, Connection, By Hand and by Machine, the Hand is the Mind, Face as Icon, Fractals (micro to macro), NeuroMorphic, Paintings for Children, String theory, Ethics.